-Note: Performance-Based Early Graduation is a KDE program, regulated by 704 KAR 3:305, and is founded in the state accountability model.
-As that model changes, so will the performance measures.
-This chart is accurate at the time of publication.
+Performance-Based Early Graduation is a KDE program, regulated by 704 KAR 3:305, and is based on performance criteria on the state-required assessments and college readiness exams.

-Performance-Based Early Graduation Credit-Based Early Graduation Minimum Required Courses 1 All courses described in the "Graduation Requirements" section of this document Test Requirements Must take all state-required assessments meeting proficiency benchmarks as well as take and meet Council on Postsecondary Education (CPE) Benchmarks on the ACT Must take all state-required assessments, as well as take the ACT, and any subsequent required college-/career-readiness assessments Beginning in the 2019-20 school year, students must meet the KDE definition of transition readiness .
-Steps to Declaration Student, family, counselor/principal conference Review course/assessment performance to date.
-Review student education goals (short- and long-term).
-Review impact of extra-/co-curricular participation.
-Review early graduation options.
-Declaring Intention Must declare intention using the letter of intent for Recommend a graduation plan or contract mutually agreed upon by student, family, and counselor/principal Additional Notes Must complete all requirements in three years or less of high school and before turning 18 years old Deadline to Declare Planned Early Graduation Intent Within the first 30 school days of the academic year of planned graduation and flagged in IC by October 1 of the planned year of graduation Within the first 30 school days of the academic year of planned early graduation Kentucky Educational Excellence Scholar- ship (KEES) Money Eligible students enrolled in high school for three years will earn a prorated fourth year of KEES scholarship money.
+Performance-Based Early Graduation Credit-Based Early Graduation Minimum Required Courses All courses described in the "Graduation Requirements" section of this document Test Requirements Must take all state-required assessments meeting proficiency benchmarks as well as take and meet Council on Postsecondary Education (CPE) Benchmarks on the ACT Must take all state-required assessments, as well as take the ACT, and any subsequent required college-/career-readiness assessments beginning in the 2019-20 school year, students must meet the KDE definition of transition readiness.
+Steps to Declaration Student, family, counselor/principal conference Review course/assessment performance to Review student education goals (short- and Review impact of extra-/co-curricular partions) Review early graduation options. to date. nd long-term).
+Declaring Intention Must declare intention using the letter of intent for Recommend a graduation plan or contract mutually agreed upon by student, family, and counselor/principal Additional Notes Must complete all requirements in three years or less of high school and before turning 18 years old Deadline to Declare Planned Early Graduation Intent Within the first 30 school days of the academic year of planned graduation and flagged in Infinite Campus by October 1 of the planned year of graduation Recommended the first 30 school days of the academic year of planned early graduation Kentucky Educational Excellence Scholar- ship (KEES) Money Eligible students enrolled in high school for three years will earn a prorated fourth year of KEES scholarship money.
 Eligible students enrolled in high school for two years or less will earn KEES money only for the years enrolled in high school.
 Eligible students will earn KEES money only for the years enrolled in high school (if meeting the annual 2.5 GPA and credit-hour requirements).
 Early Graduation Certificate (EGC) Eligible for the EGC, which includes a one-time scholarship to any Kentucky Southern Association of Colleges and Schools (SACS)-accredited college/university the fall immediately after graduation Not eligible

-1These are the minimum requirements.
+&lt;sup>1These are the minimum requirements.
 Students planning to attend any college/university must take the courses required by the college/university for admission.